zentrocdot/LibreOffice/README.md

 <p align="justify">The whole installation procedure takes a while.
 On my last system with an AMD processor with six cores it took round about 4 hours for the installation as described.
 It should be noted that the available download data transfer speed influences the duration of the installation.
 Download and compilation needs the most time.</p>

+> [!CAUTION]
+> You are using the following description at your own risk.
+The described procedure has been tested several times and has led to the desired result for me.
+Of course, I cannot guarantee that this will work for you.

 ## General procedure

 The best way from the source code to the executable <code>LibreOffice</code> version seems to be realized in three steps.